konecnyjakub/mytester/README.md

 2. It's also possible to use phar archive.
 Phar archives for all versions are in [GitHub repository](https://github.com/konecnyjakub/mytester).
 Alternatively you can download/fork the repository and run create_phar.php script to obtain it.
 3. Use composer to obtain it.
 Just add konecnyjakub/mystester to your (dev)dependencies.

+### Dependencies
+My Tester has some dependencies that are neither included in the repository nor in the phar archive (though some of them are optional).
+You have to either install them manually or use composer  to obtain them.
+In manual installation you have to tell your scripts where to look for them.

 Usage
 -----
 ### Setting up